quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 filteredCopy source destination copyPattern = ...
 ```

-The `IO ()` for the purposes of this example means that we are doing something effectful and there
+(**Note**: The `IO ()` for the purposes of this example means that we are doing something effectful
-is no useful return value.
+and there is no useful return value.
+We will go over this in the next chapter.)

-What happens if we by mistake use this function with `filteredCopy destination source copyPattern`
+Since the arguments to this function are all strings, what happens if we by mistake use this
-or any other incorrect order for the parameters?
-The type system doesn't know anything about what
+function with `filteredCopy destination source copyPattern` or any other incorrect order for the
-these strings represent.
+parameters?
+The type system doesn't know anything about what these strings represent.

-The solution is fairly simple:
+The solution to this issue is fairly simple:

 ```haskell
 --       type    constructor